 This soft and fluffy Banana Cake is loaded with bananas and topped with a creamy vanilla frosting.
 A cozy, comforting and delicious treat!

 This Banana Cake is a reminder that sometimes simple, old fashioned recipes really are the best.
-This cake is low maintenance, perfect for snacking, and 100% as cozy and comforting as a Banana Cake should be.
+This cake is low maintenance, perfect for snacking, and 100% as cozy and comforting as you’d expect it to be.

 This sour cream-based cake batter is flavored with vanilla and mashed banana, and it bakes up moist and soft.
 The cake gets topped with a fluffy vanilla bean buttercream frosting.
 There are optional garnishes (see below), but, this cake is delicious enough to stand on its own, too.